Tag: branding

 According to the post, “religion is highly branded”, and this can be seen in the differences in how different religions are divided and further subdivided into denominations, sects, and branches.

-“Brand it like Beckham” so we’ve been taught, and untold fame and fortune would follow you.
-Learn to emulate Nike’s brand success story, and be inspired by how its world famous “Swoosh” logo and “Just Do It” tagline.
-Apple became such a global powerhouse largely because of its distinct brand personality and immaculately executed brand architecture.
+Learn to emulate Nike’s brand success story, and be inspired by how cleverly it came up with its world famous “Swoosh” logo and its unforgettable “Just Do It” tagline.